munificent/craftinginterpreters/book/inheritance.md

 That's a lot of machinery, but we'll get through it a step at a time.
-Before we can get to creating the environment at runtime, we need to handle the corresponding scope chain in the resolver:
+Before we can get to creating the environment at runtime, we need to handle the corresponding scope chain in the resolver.

 ^code begin-super-scope (2 before, 2 after)

 If the class declaration has a superclass, then we create a new scope surrounding all of its methods.
 In that scope, we define the name "super".
-Once we're done resolving the class's methods, we discard that scope:
+Once we're done resolving the class's methods, we discard that scope.

 ^code end-super-scope (2 before, 1 after)